DiligentGraphics/DiligentEngine/README.md

 from the engine's root folder:

 *cmake -D CMAKE_SYSTEM_NAME=WindowsStore -D CMAKE_SYSTEM_VERSION=10.0.15063.0 -H. -B./cmk_build/UWP64 -G "Visual Studio 15 2017 Win64"*

+Set the desired project as startup project (by default, Atmosphere sample will be selected) and run it.

 ## Linux